dddrrreee/cs240lx-20spr/labs/10-memcheck-stat/README.md

 ***Make sure you do the [PRELAB](PRELAB.md)!***

-Today we will build a simple memory checking tool that can check if an executing program performs a read or write to invalid memory.
+Over the next few labs we will build a simple memory checking tool that can check if an executing program performs a read or write to invalid memory.
 Typically such tools (Valgrind, Purify) are incredibly complex and large (100K lines of code or more).
 Most of their complexity comes from the fact you cannot reliably statically figure out what is code and what is data in a program.
 As a result, they have to do dynamic binary instrumentation, which requires the ability to parse and (much harder) correctly specify the semantics of all binary instructions.